muzztafa/NMS_POS/README.md

 # Point of Sale for NMS Pharmacy

-Also check: nmspharmacy.com

-This is a standalone Electronic Point of Sale created by me.
+This is a standalone Electronic Point of Sale.
 It uses WPF as its framework and Firebase Realtime Database as its backend.
+It's part of a freelance project that me and my group are working on.
+It also includes:

+1) An E-Commerce website. (check: nmspharmacy.com)
+2) Hybrid mobile apps
+3) Rider tracking android app

 Note that all connections are through Firebase and no SQL database has been setup locally.